sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-excel-reference.md

 hidden: true
 ---

-This topic describes how Sensible converts documents such as PDFs into Excel sheets.
-To get output from a document structured as an Excel file with labeled columns, you must first:
+This topic describes how Sensible converts documents such as PDFs into Excel spreadsheets.
+To get output from a document structured as a spreadsheet with labeled columns, you must first:

 - Configure extractions for a document type, either using Sensible's using [SenseML](doc:senseml-reference-introduction) or using Sensible's [open-source configuration library](app.sensible.com/library).
 TODO UPDATE LINK.
 - Run an extraction on a target document that belongs to your document type using the [Sensible app](app.sensible.com/quick-extract) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
-Both these options then allow you to download an Excel file of the extraction results.
+Both these options then allow you to download a spreadsheet of the extraction results.

 Sensible transforms its JSON API extraction output using the following rules:

+- Each document transforms into one Excel file.
+In the file;
+- the `fields` sheet lists each piece of document data that can be represented as a single cell value.
+For example, an extracted total monthly mortgage dollar amount.
+- `<field_id>` sheets hold more complex pieces of document data.
+For example, an extracted table.
+- `<field_id>.<index>` sheets hold complex repeating document data.
+For example, an extracted claims loss run.

+For more information, see the following sections.

 `fields` sheet
 ====